 Want more actionable ideas every week?

-211 people had breakthroughs so far this week.
-Will one of them be you?
+211 people had breakthroughs this week.
+Will the next one be you?

 Two things for you to think about